urda/website/_posts/2010-11-23-build-objects-with-interfaces.md

 }
 ```

-Now I can build a simple program and declare a Person 0bject.
-Then I can set variables within the object and/or use any of the methods associated with it.
+Now I can build a simple program and declare a Person Object.
+Then I can set
+variables within the object and/or use any of the methods associated with it.
 Yet, I need another object to describe a programmer.
-Again, I'll use the **IHuman** interface and make the needed changes to my methods.
-I'm also adding a custom method in this class as another way to speak.
+Again, I'll use the
+**IHuman** interface and make the needed changes to my methods.
+I'm also adding
+a custom method in this class as another way to speak.

 ```csharp
 public class Programmer : IHuman